cerner/cerner_splunk/README.md

     * As root on each node, run chef-client & profit.

 ### Example Time!!!!
-Let's say I'm on an Awesome Population Health team, and I am setting up an Apache server, and want to feed the access and error logs into Splunk.
+Let's say I'm on the Awesome Team, and I am setting up an Apache server, and want to feed the access and error logs into Splunk.

 1. I talk to my trusty Splunk administrator, who points me to the `cluster-corporate` item in the `cerner_splunk` databag.
-2. Because I'm part of Population Health, I've talked to my team and Splunk Administrator to learn I'm forwarding to the `pop_health` index.
+2. I've talked to my team and Splunk Administrator to also learn that Awesome Team's events should be forwarded to the `awesome_team` index.
 3. My Apache access log will be located on my nodes at /var/log/httpd/access_log, and the error log is at /var/log/httpd/error_log.
     * My application recipe creates and grants access to these logs to the 'apachelogs' group, and the directories leading to them are traversable by members of the same group.
     * I'm using standard logging, so my Access log is in NCSA Combined format (access_combined sourcetype), and my Error log is sourcetype apache_error.